Heed725/Tanzania-Modis-Classification-Map/README.md

 You can download the codes and modify to you're area of interest(Another country),To use them you must have an account from Nasa Earth                    (https://urs.earthdata.nasa.gov/) In which to use this code would require youre username and password,For QGIS ive made a styling qml which you could use for styling your map as shown above

 # Graph preparation
-Also i've used QGIS Through Data Plotly to prepare to graph to show percentage of different classes found in Land-Cover classfication from MODIS as shown below
+Also i've used QGIS Through Data Plotly plugin to prepare to graph to show percentage of different classes found in Land-Cover classfication from MODIS as shown below

 ![Tanzania Landcover Classfication for year 2020(Bar Graph)](https://github.com/Heed725/Tanzania---Modis-Classification-Map/assets/86722789/5dfcc459-d212-42ff-821f-734c5dc36178)